FeaturedIn Everything By Prayer

 When we fail to pray about everything, we’re denying the sovereignty of God.

-When we fail to pray about everything, we’re saying we know better than Him.
+When we fail to pray about everything, we’re acting as if we know better than Him.

 When we fail to pray about everything, we’re saying that we’re in control, not God.

-God’s help is actually exactly what we all need, but we have to first be willing to humble ourselves, be willing to set aside our pride, and be willing to ask for His help, in prayer.
+God’s help is actually exactly what we all need, but we have to first be willing to humble ourselves toward God and then toward one another.

 Do not worry about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.
 Philippians 4:6-7